 The Wet Tropics Management Authority Board generally meets quarterly.
 In addition to advice from the executive director, the Board receives advice from advisory committees and liaison groups that it appoints and through wider community engagement processes.

 Dr Sally Driml has a strong background and experience in policy and economics applied to environmental management, eco-tourism and protected areas She is currently an honorary senior lecturer and researcher at the University of Queensland.
 Dr Driml has more than 30 years of varied experience researching and working across issues such as climate change, protected area management and tourism in the Wet Tropics region and other significant areas in Queensland and Australia.
 She has strong industry links and takes a proactive and collaborative approach.
 Dr Driml is the chair of the Authority's Community Consultative Committee.

-In March 2021 the Board agreed a series of key priorities which support the achievement of outcomes set out in the Wet Tropics Strategic Plan 2020–2030.
-The Board's strategic priorities for 2021–2024 can be downloaded here.
+In March 2021, the Board agreed to a series of strategic priorities for 2021–2024 which support the achievement of outcomes set out in the Wet Tropics Strategic Plan 2020–2030.

 Wet Tropics Board minutes: